ccrd1711/space_shack/TESTING.md

 No. 14 | Review detail layout looked messy and not up to modern standards | After using other websites for inspiration (like Booking.com and Amazon.co.uk), the template was reimagined by wrapping sections in divs with semantic classes like .review-header, .comment-section etc. CSS was then added to these to improve the order, layout, spacing and typography.
 The page now looks well structured and separated.
 No. 15 | Booking cancellations happened instantly without confirmation message, so when you cancelled you were immediately taking to My Bookings with the text "You have no bookings". | The button was replaced with a link directing to a separate confirmation page that was created very early on in development but almost forgotten about due to the depth of the project.
 The cancel_booking view then handled requests by directing to confirm_cancel.html and only deleted the booking on a POST.
 Now they're taken to a 'make-sure' cancel page avoiding any accidental cancellations.
 No. 16 | Multiple pages that were very late to development in terms of styling all had their content pushed too close to the top of the browser window, creating a cramped appearance. | Each page had its content wrapped in a div with class .spacing-top and a shared rule was created to bring them all down 80px.
+No. 17 | Booking more than two guests caused a 500 error | Validation was added to the booking form to restrict guest entries to between 1 and 2 people only, with a custom error message shown to the user.
+Additional checks were added in the model to prevent invalid data from reaching the database.
+No.18 | Extremely long bookings caused a server error when calculcating cost and duration | A maximum limit of 7 days was enforced through form validators, with a clear error message shown if exceeded.
+This prevents application crashes and aligns with the pricing model.
+No.19 | If a user submitted a comment with only whitespace, the comment was silently rejected with no explanation.| A form level validation check was added, and error message is now rendered clearly above the comment field when the input is invalid.